 Risk of Investment in Other Investment Companies.
-Subject to the limitations set forth in the Investment Company Act of 1940, as amended (the "1940 Act"), or as otherwise permitted by the Securities and Exchange Commission (the "SEC"), the Fund may acquire shares in other ETFs, business development companies, and/or closed-end funds which invest in fixed income securities.
+Subject to the limitations set forth in the Investment Company Act of 1940, as amended (the "1940 Act"), or as otherwise permitted by the SEC, the Fund may acquire shares in other ETFs and/ or closed-end funds which invest in fixed income securities.
 The market value of the shares of other investment companies may differ from their NAVs.
 In addition, the shares of closed-end investment companies frequently trade at a discount to their NAV.
-As an investor in investment companies, the Fund would bear its ratable share of that entity's expenses, including its investment advisory and administration fees, while continuing to pay its own advisory and administration fees and other expenses.
+As an investor in investment companies, the Fund would bear its ratable share of that entity's expenses, including its investment advisory and administration fees and other expenses.
 As a result, shareholders will be absorbing duplicate levels of fees with respect to investments in other investment companies.